Estepona Andalucia, Spain Travel Guide

 Some German eateries.
 Indian food too.

 Specific Halal or Kosher restaurants are few in Estepona.
-Travelers who have these requirements may select vegetarian/fish possibilities or self-cater using components from larger supermarkets.
+Travelers who have these requirements may select vegetarian/fish options or self-cater using components from larger supermarkets.

 Limited specialized options.

-Awareness of gluten-free ("sin gluten") and other allergens is growing.
-Many restaurants have allergen information on its menus or staff who advise.
+Gluten awareness-free ("sin gluten") and other allergens is growing.
+Many restaurants have allergen information on its menus or else staff who advise.
 Supermarkets stock gluten-free products.

 Carry a small card explaining restrictions in Spanish.

-When ordering, double-check ingredients, especially for dishes that can contain hidden meat or dairy, like soups or sauces.
-Many dining establishments are accommodating when informed clearly.
+When you order, double-check ingredients, especially for dishes that can contain hidden meat or dairy, like soups or sauces.
+Many dining places are accommodating when informed clearly.

 Larger supermarkets in Estepona often have dedicated areas for gluten-free, dairy-free, and organic products.
 Look for "Sin Gluten" labels.